 - 2.4 Further detailed guidance on residential development is provided in the South Yorkshire Residential Design Guide, which is available on the Council's website.
-The Guide includes information requirements, design guidelines and technical requirements.
-The Guide looks at the design of residential development at three scales: the wider neighbourhood scale, the streets scale and the finer scale of plots, blocks and buildings. - 2.5 The Council uses Building for Life 12 to structure discussions with housebuilders, to help steer and assess the design and layout of developments of ten or more dwellings.
-It sets out twelve questions about new housing developments plus recommendations of things to achieve and avoid.
-It should be used by housebuilders from an early stage of their design.
-Any design and access statement should include a Building for Life assessment, answering the twelve questions. - You are advised to discuss your proposal with the Council at an early stage.
-Formal preapplication discussions can help avoid problems and delays once an application is submitted.
-Further information, including the Pre-application Advice Protocol and charges for this is available on the Council's web site.
+The guide includes information requirements, design guidelines and technical requirements.
+The guide looks at the design of residential development at three scales: the wider neighbourhood scale, the streets scale and the finer scale of plots, blocks and buildings. - 2.5 The Council uses Building for a Healthy Life, (the latest edition of, and new name for Building for Life 12), to structure discussions with housebuilders, to help steer and assess the design and layout of developments of ten or more dwellings.
+The 12 considerations within Building for a Healthy Life should guide housebuilders from an early stage of their design and form the basis for any discussions with the Council on design at pre-application stage.
+A Building for a Healthy Life assessment should be incorporated into any design and access statement accompanying a planning

+- application for ten or more dwellings.
+The assessment should respond to and expand upon the 12 considerations set out in Building for a Healthy Life. - You are advised to discuss your proposal with the Council at an early stage.
+Formal pre- application discussions can help avoid problems and delays once an application is submitted.
+Further information, including the pre-application advice protocol and charges for this is available on the Council's web site.